harris-ippp/harris-ippp.github.io/weather.md

 This project is an exploration of the interaction of weather and crime in Chicago.
-It is motivated by the simple initial observation of a strong seasonal variation in crime rate in Chicago.
+It is initially motivated by the strong seasonal variation observed the crime rate for Chicago.
-Plotting stable crime rates for cities without cold winters, we suggest that temperature is the relevant pathway.
+By presenting stable crime rates for cities without cold winters, I suggest that temperature -- rather than daylight or summer schedules -- is the relevant pathway for this seasonal effect.
-In the context of a regression on Chicago, the coefficients on temperature and precipitation are large and significant.
+In the context of a regression for Chicago crime, the coefficients on temperature and precipitation are large and significant.
-We thus confirm earlier results in this realm.
+I thus reproduce earlier results in this realm.
 After removing the secular trends over time, temperature is responsible for around 60% of the residual variation in the rates of battery, theft, and assault.